European Christian Political Party

-The European Christian Political Movement (ECPM) is the only European political party explicitly working on promoting Christian values.
-The party unites national parties and individuals from across Europe who share policies influenced by Christianity, largely following the ideals of Christian democracy.
-The member parties are generally more socially conservative and Eurosceptic.
+The European Christian Political Party (ECPP), formerly known as the European Christian Political Movement (ECPM) from 2002 to April 2025, is a European political party exclusively working on promoting Christian values.
+The party unites national parties and individuals from across Europe who share policies influenced by Christianity, largely following the ideals of Christian democracy and the Christian right.
+The member parties are generally socially conservative and Eurosceptic.

 The party was founded in November 2002 in Lakitelek, Hungary.
 It elected its first board in January 2005, and was registered in the Netherlands in September 2005.
-The first ECPM president was Peeter Võsu of the Party of Estonian Christian Democrats.
+The first ECPP president was Peeter Võsu of the Party of Estonian Christian Democrats.
 The movement brings together over fifty Christian-Democratic political parties, NGOs, think-tanks and individual politicians from over twenty countries within EU and beyond.
 Youth movements are united in ECPYouth.
 The youth organisation started in 2004 and elected its first board in the summer of 2005.